 In accordance with the Company's Articles of Association, all Directors shall be subject to retirement by rotation at least once every three years and any new Director appointed to fill a causal vacancy shall submit himself/herself for re-election by shareholders at the first general meeting after appointment.
-In accordance with the Articles of Association, Mr. Chen Hong Cai will retire and, being eligible, will offer himself for re-election at the forthcoming AGM of the Company.
-Mr. Fang Zhi Xiang and Mr. Wu Yu Kun will submit themselves for re-election at the forthcoming AGM of the Company.
+In accordance with the Articles of Association, Mr. Chen Hong Cai, Mr. Sun Shao Hua and Mr. Wu Yu Kun will retire and, being eligible, will offer themselves for re-election at the forthcoming AGM of the Company.
+Mr. So Chi Ming will submit himself for re-election at the forthcoming AGM of the Company.